ietf-wg-asdf/SDF/sdf.md

 ## Definitions block

-The Definitions block contains one or more groups, each identified by a Class Name Keyword (there can only be one group per keyword; the actual grouping is just a shortcut and does not carry any specific semantics).
+The Definitions block contains one or more groups, each identified by a Class Name Keyword.
+There can only be one group per keyword; the actual grouping is just a shortcut for identifying the class name keyword that applies to each of the individual definitions in the group, without repeating it for each definition.

 The value of each group is a JSON map, the keys of which serve for naming the individual definitions in this group, and the corresponding values provide a set of qualities (name-value pairs) for the individual definition.
 (In short, we speak of the map entries as "named sets of qualities".)